-Brown Sugar – Brown sugar not only adds flavour to the bread by enhance the grain flavour, it also feeds the yeast and helps the bread to brown more quickly.
+Brown Sugar - Brown sugar not only adds flavor to the bread by enhancing the grain flavor, it also feeds the yeast and helps the bread to brown more quickly.

-Butter – Our preference when baking is always to use salted butter.
-We like the flavour it adds to bread.
-However, if you are on a salt reduced diet unsalted butter can be used.
-Butter also adds fat which helps bread to stay fresh for longer.
+Butter - Our preference when baking is always to use salted butter.
+We like the flavor it adds to the bread.
+However, if you are on a salt-reduced diet unsalted butter can be used.
+Butter also adds fat which helps the bread to stay fresh for longer.

-Eggs – Eggs not only add fat, they add colour and tenderness to the bread.
+Eggs - Eggs not only add fat, but they also add color and tenderness to the bread.
 Use large eggs that average in weight of about 57 – 60 grams (about 2 ounces).

-Vanilla – We prefer to use vanilla bean paste, it is more concentrated and thicker than vanilla essence.
-Which means less is used and you aren’t adding extra unneeded liquid to the dough.
+Vanilla - We prefer to use vanilla bean paste, it is more concentrated and thicker than vanilla essence.
+This means less is used and you aren’t adding extra unneeded liquid to the dough.

-Salt – Salt adds to and enhances the other flavours in the bread, and if left out can make the Hawaiian rolls taste a little bland.
+Salt - Salt adds to and enhances the other flavors in the bread, and if left out can make the Hawaiian rolls taste a little bland.

 Step 1 Making the Sponge - Place the sponge ingredients into a stand mixer bowl and mix well.

-If you are in a hurry you could skip the 30 minute resting time, but you won’t get that unique flavour it brings to the bread.
+If you are in a hurry you could skip the 30-minute resting time, but you won’t get that unique flavor it brings to the bread.

 Step 3 Making the Dough - Add the pineapple juice and use a spoon or spatula to break the sponge into pieces.

-Step 4 – Add the eggs and yolk, brown sugar, butter and the vanilla.
+Step 4 - Add the eggs and yolk, brown sugar, butter, and vanilla.

 Step 5 - Give it a quick mix.